Here is a quick summary of pros and cons:

 I can use this insight to build my own keywords list and inform the content team to produce content on those missing topics and target missing keywords, which helps in generating more traffic for the site.

-Overall, the competitive research overview is extremely useful to get a quick first impression of a website organic performance, which also includes some estimates of paid traffic too.
+Overall, the competitive research overview is extremely useful to get a quick first impression of a website organic performance.

 Pros of SE Ranking Competitive Research: